Chapter 10:

 Rei fell.

-Then, his boots caught the rope.
+His boots hit the rope.

-Akira’s eyes widened, impressed.
+Akira’s eyes widened, clearly impressed.

 “You’re really unpredictable.”

 “You never make it boring, do you?”
+Itsuki chuckled

-Rei smirked.
+Rei smirked,

 “A magician must always wow the audience.”

-“I think this is far more impressive.”
+“You’re wrong” Itsuki said “I think this is far more impressive”

 Rei’s face brightened instantly.

 “Time’s up.
-Those who didn’t make it… out.”
+Those who didn’t make it, out.”

-He paused, scanning the group.
-Then he smiled.
+He paused, scanning the group, then he smiled.

+Rei exhaled quietly, shoulders finally relaxing, relief mixing with adrenaline.
 He glanced at the glowing blue crystal in the center.

 Sarutobi shook his head.

-“And how much time for each?” another called.
+“How many zones are there?” one asked. , “And how much time for each?” another called.

 Sarutobi’s smirk widened.

-“Good questions… but where’s the fun if I tell you now?”
+“Good questions.
+But where’s the fun if I tell you now?”

 The examiner’s sharp voice cut through the murmurs.